RishiKrYML/CoPilotAssistedAppDevelopment/README.md

 - **Need more time in debugging**:
   Since we don't write every line of the code using Copilot it is difficult to find the bug.
 - We may wirte code without understanding what exactly it is doing.
 Which may lead to bugs.

+# Conclusion
+Copilot helped me to reduce the time required to write and increase the productivity.
+Copilot is awesome but there a few disadvantages that cannot be overlooked.
+Copilot can aslo suggests code that has security flaw and we have the tendency to accept the suggestion without checking the code.
+Also overtime we would get lazy using Copilot but putting those aside Copilot can be a great helping hand and learning partner.